 New Projects are defined as projects created through CoC Bonus, DV Bonus, or Reallocation.
-New Projects will be scored based on alignment of local funding priorities, efforts to address racial disparities, utilization of best practices for the intervention type, and comparable cost per client by interventions of the type applied.
+New Projects, including Expansion and Transition Projects, will be scored based on alignment of local funding priorities, efforts to address racial disparities, utilization of best practices for the intervention type, and comparable cost per client by interventions of the type applied.